 Early Offers

-On April 15, 2015, Starwood Hotels and Resorts Worldwide, owner and operator of Westin, Sheraton, W Hotels, and other hospitality brands, revealed it was for sale.
-Anbang Insurance Group, a 12-year-old Chinese company owned by a murky blend of corporate shareholders and holding companies registered across China, expressed interest.
-But Starwood was skeptical of Anbang’s ability to secure financing, according to the Journal.
-The Beijing company had been buying up insurers and hotels across the globe, but its broader goals were unclear.
+On April 15, 2015, Starwood Hotels and Resorts Worldwide—the owner of Westin, Sheraton, W Hotels, and other major hospitality brands—announced it was exploring a sale.
+Among the interested parties was Anbang Insurance Group, a 12-year-old Chinese firm owned through a complex web of shareholders and holding companies across China.

-Throughout the fall, Anbang chairman Wu Xiaohui proposed various deal options as part of the company’s M&A negotiation strategy but backed away in November when Starwood said it wouldn’t proceed until Anbang provided specific financing plans.
-The same month, Starwood accepted a $12.2 billion bid from Marriott.
-The deal, which would create the world’s largest hotel company, offered clear synergies and straightforward financing.
+Throughout the fall, Anbang chairman Wu Xiaohui floated several potential deal structures as part of the firm’s M&A negotiation strategy.
+But in November, Anbang backed away when Starwood insisted on detailed financing plans.
+That same month, Starwood accepted a $12.2 billion bid from Marriott International.
+The proposed deal promised clear synergies and relatively straightforward financing—and would create the world’s largest hotel company.

 On Again, Off Again

-Soon, however, Anbang was back in the picture.
-On March 10, just two weeks before Starwood shareholders were due to vote on the Marriott deal, the Chinese firm submitted a $76 per share, all-cash offer for Starwood.
+Anbang soon reemerged.
+On March 10, just two weeks before Starwood shareholders were scheduled to vote on the Marriott deal, Anbang submitted a $76-per-share all-cash offer.

 Clarity, at Last

-Marriott came back with a $13.6 billion bid that relied more on cash than its previous stock-and-cash offer.
+Marriott was not finished.
+The company returned with a $13.6 billion offer that relied more heavily on cash than its earlier stock-and-cash proposal.
 Starwood accepted.

-“It’s great to have clarity,” Marriott’s Sorenson told the Journal, looking on the bright side of the business negotiation.
+“It’s great to have clarity,” Marriott CEO Arne Sorenson told the Journal.
 “We had very little insight into what the competing bidder was prepared to pay.”

-After regulatory approvals, Marriott and Starwood closed their merger on September 23, 2016, becoming the world’s largest hotel company with over 5,700 properties.
+Following regulatory approvals, Marriott and Starwood completed their merger on September 23, 2016, forming the world’s largest hotel company, with more than 5,700 properties worldwide.

 The Downside of Unpredictable Behavior